jmulet/piworld/README.md

 Main repository for the project piworld.es

 ### About
-πWorld is a learning project for interactive mathematics and other scientific subjects.
+πWorld is a learning platform for interactive mathematics and other scientific subjects.
 It has been, in part, inspired by ExerMath, Khan Academy, Matematico.es, Educanon, Kahoot

 # Installation
 1. Install latest node and npm.